 Think of collagen as the “glue” that holds your body together.
 Your skin, hair, nails, and bones all depend on ample amounts of collagen to stay healthy, strong, and flexible.
 The same is true for your gut barrier, bones, connective tissue, cartilage, and joints

 Beef-Based Protein vs. Vegan Proteins

-What to Avoid in Your Protein Powder
+What to Avoid in Your Paleo Protein Powder

 Whey and Casein

-The problem with dairy lies in the sugar, or lactose, and the proteins casein and whey.
-Our bodies cannot break down the lactose in milk if we do not have the lactase enzyme.
-Casein is a protein with a very similar molecular structure to gluten.
-About 50% of people who are gluten intolerant are casein intolerant as well.
+The other problem with dairy is that cow’s dairy products are loaded with sugar, or lactose, and the proteins casein and whey.
+Your body cannot break down the lactose in milk if you do not have the lactase enzyme.
+Most people are lactose intolerant or have lactose sensitivity and do not know it.

 Gluten & Grains